Origin of the lunar inclination from tidal interaction of multiple-moon system: Earth-Moon isotopic similarity

-\cite{27} proposed a modified version of the giant impact theory that incorporates a rapidly rotating proto-Earth.
-In this model, a greater portion of material from proto-Earth could be delivered to the circum-terrestrial debris disk, which is predominantly composed of material from the proto-Earth.
+Without the constraint of modern angular momentum of the Earth-Moon system, \cite{27} proposed a modified version of the giant impact theory that incorporates a rapidly rotating proto-Earth.
+In this model, a greater portion of material from proto-Earth could be delivered to the circum-terrestrial debris disk, which is predominantly composed of material from the proto-Earth and thereby accounts for the Earth-like isotopic composition of the Moon.
 This disk is sufficiently massive to potentially form the Moon following the collision of a body slightly smaller than Mars with the fast-spinning proto-Earth.
-This hypothesis has the potential to explain the observed isotopic composition of the Moon, however, it results in an angular momentum that exceeds that of the contemporary Earth-Moon system.
+This hypothesis has the potential to explain the observed isotopic composition of the Moon, but it results in an angular momentum that exceeds that of the contemporary Earth-Moon system.
+In addition, the initial fast spin of the Earth required in \cite{27} is challenged by a sequence of multiple impacts \citep{41,42} due to the fact that an initial fast spin of the Earth is disfavored by angular momentum drain by multiple impacts.
+Furthermore, multiple impacts model proposed in \cite{41} may relax isotopic and angular momentum constraints since the moonlet produced by each impact could accrete onto the early Moon.
 Other models characterized by high energy and high angular momentum, including Synestia \citep{28,29} and the collision of two bodies of comparable mass \citep{30}, similarly yield substantial angular momentum that must be reduced through a viable mechanism that remains in debate.
-The high-energy, high-angular-momentum model \citep{27} aims to establish a circum-terrestrial debris disk primarily composed of materials from the proto-Earth's mantle, thereby accounting for the Earth-like isotopic composition of the Moon.
-What happens if the materials in the mantle of Theia have an equation of state different from that of the materials in the mantle of proto-Earth?
-Such different equation of state may significantly influence the formation processes and resultant characteristics of the Moon.